Vintage lovers and curiosity seekers rejoice! We’re always hunting for the next wave of vintage goods.

 This home feature was originally posted via Apartment Therapy.
 Image credits: Nancy Mitchell; Taylor Fimbrez.

-It was an eleven day expedition across Morocco.
-In the high mountains we discovered the shaggy, milky-white Beni Ouarain and in the south there were poppy-red flat weaves that are said to be going extinct.
-The central mountains introduced us to the colorful Azilal while the Sahara showed off her more simplistic carpets, like those of the nomadic Tuareg people.
-Over those two weeks, with our brows furrowed, we studied, haggled and made life long friends in the various market towns.
+It was an eleven-day expedition across Morocco.
+In the high mountains, we discovered the silken, milky-white Beni Ouarain.
+In the south, the poppy-red flat weaves said to be hurling towards extinction.
+The central mountains introduced us to the colorful Azilal while the Sahara showed off her more understated carpets, like those of the nomadic Tuareg people.
+Over those two weeks, with our brows furrowed, we studied, haggled and made lifelong friends in the various market towns…

 KLP: I like to say that journalism is in my blood.
 We’ve got lots of journalists in the family, so I figure it is my birthright to put words down on a page.
 I caught the editorial bug while writing my book and there was no going back.
 I started Standard a couple of years later and adored being the Editorial Director… since we closed in 2013 I’ve just been missing that kind of work so much!
 So when the opportunity came to be the Editorial Director of Trove Market—how could I resist?